donlevans29/TerminalCommandsCheatSheet/README.md

    --> drag and drop folder path into terminal npm i --> another way to say install code . --> opens project into Visual Studio Code

+git status (shows the status of all the files) git diff [filename] will show the difference in green of the actual changes git tracks changes via the hash# every new commit of the file shows a refernce to the preceding it. if you commit without using the -m it will open a vin but when you hit enter it just keeps adding a new line it can be confusing on how to commit the message so what you do is.
+  " Press Esc and then type :wq to save and exit."